irinagain/irinagain.github.io/index.md

 <!--*  **June 2024** NIH R01 grant, [Scalable Methods for Classification of Heterogeneous High-Dimensional Data](https://nsf.gov/awardsearch/showAward?AWD_ID=1712943&HistoricalAwards=false)-->

+* **December 2025:** Our paper with [Hee Cheol Chung](https://heech31.github.io/) and [Yang Ni](https://stat.utexas.edu/directory/yang-ni) on *"Sparse semiparametric discriminant analysis for high-dimensional zero-inflated data"* has been published in [Journal of Machine Learning Research](https://jmlr.org/papers/v26/24-0046.html)

 * **December 2025:** Our paper with [Renat Sergazinov](https://mrsergazinov.github.io) and [Armeen Taeb](https://armeentaeb.github.io/index/) on *"A spectral method for multi-view subspace learning using the product of projections"* has been accepted to [Biometrika](https://doi.org/10.1093/biomet/asaf088)

 * **October 2025:** Congratulations to Neo Kok for winning a poster award at the 2025 Caswell Diabetes Institute Metabolism, Obesity, Nutrition, & Diabetes Symposium for our work on impact of incomplete CGM data on downstream inference, paper coming soon!